keithdadkins/drone-deploy/README.md

 ### Bootstrap steps

 1. Create a new [OAuth application for drone in githhub](https://github.com/settings/developers) in your github account settings.
-2. Clone the repo and edit project settings.
+2. Clone the repo, create a new deployment, and edit the config.yaml.
-3. Setup IAM roles and policies.
+3. Prepare the deployment (sets up IAM roles and policies).
 4. Build the drone server AMI.
 5. Deploy drone.